Gregory S. DuPont

 Long Term Care Insurance

+What are the advantages of a comprehensive LTC policy?
 LTC insurance can play an important role in the future of your family business.
 In general, LTC insurance helps cover a variety of services, including at-home care, an assisted living facility, or a nursing home.
 The cost of a policy varies with the daily benefit amount chosen, the maximum benefit amount, and the elimination period (the number of days for which the insured is responsible for his or her own care before benefits begin).
+So is it worth paying for LTC?
 LTC insurance policies can be customized to include inflation protection, which helps ensure that policy benefits keep up with the rising cost of health care by increasing the benefit in line with inflation.
 It is important to note that adding any riders may involve an additional premium.

 With this type of insurance, business owners can minimize the financial risk of extended care and relieve the burden of uncertainty for family members.
 A dual strategy of open and honest communication with family members and the guidance of a qualified insurance professional may be all you need to help maintain the success of your business and preserve your family’s business ownership.